 Planning travel is complicated, especially in a foreign country.
 We’re here to help you learn about flying in Costa Rica.

-Where to fly into Costa Rica
+Where to fly into Costa Rica?

 Juan Santamaría International Airport (SJO) is Costa Rica’s largest and busiest airport.
-While technically located in Alajuela, it serves San José and the capital’s greater metropolitan area, which is home to about 50% of the country’s population.
+While technically located in Alajuela, it serves San José and the capital’s greater metropolitan area, home to about 50% of the country’s population.

 Despite the Liberia International Airport’s growth, more airlines fly to San José from more destinations.
 As a result, Juan Santamaría International Airport is usually Costa Rica’s cheapest airport.
 And, as you’ll read later, San José offers more domestic flights as well.

 While not close to the beach, San José is the closest airport to Irazú and Poás Volcanoes.
-SJO is also the closest international airport to popular Pacific Coast destinations like Jacó, Manuel Antonio National Park, and the Osa Peninsula.
+SJO is also the nearest international airport to popular Pacific Coast destinations like Jacó, Manuel Antonio National Park, and the Osa Peninsula.

 Both airports have modern terminals and amenities.
 And no matter where you fly, remember you’ll need a valid passport to enter Costa Rica.